fbpx

 Animated visual of a map showing the journey from UNC to London to Paris.

-The Burch Fellows will be traveling from North Carolina to London and then to Paris in time to experience this year's Olympic Games.
-(Graphic by Andrew Jacobs)
+The Burch seminar will be traveling from North Carolina to London and then to Paris in time to experience this year's Olympic Games.
+(Graphic by Andrew Jacobs/UNC Creative)

 A group of UNC-Chapel Hill students will explore more than just sports during a trip to the 2024 Paris Olympics.

-This month, historian Matt Andrews will take the Burch Fellows on a trip to London and later Paris to witness the Games and to study their cultural impact.
+This month, historian Matt Andrews will take students on a study abroad program to London and later Paris to witness the Games and to study their cultural impact.
 The group will not only enjoy the festivities of the Paris Olympics, but also get a history of the Games themselves by visiting stadiums that housed prior Olympic ceremonies in London.

 “As someone who teaches a course on the global history of the Olympic Games, I thought London was a good place to focus on,” said Andrews, a teaching associate professor in the College of Arts and Sciences’ history department.
 “They’ve hosted the games three times, and we’ll be talking to a lot of locals who believe that the Games were such a vital part to the revitalization of East London.”